dannysmith/dannyis-jekyll/README.md

 I want the simplest thing imaginable.
 And that's HTML/CSS.
 But I also want to enjoy writing articles, which means writing in markdown.

 So the solution is a really simple static site generator like Jekyll.

-## Principles

-### Requirements and challendges

-* As few build-time dependencies as possible
-* Only Vanilla JS and CSS.
-Use the latest language features.
-* Avoid fallbacks and hacks
-* Fully responsive, including for dark mode.
-* Fully accessible

 ## Pages